gaowanliang/DownloadBot/README.md

 (Currently) 🤖 A Telegram Bot that can control your Aria2 server, control server files and also upload to OneDrive / Google Drive.

 ## 【NOTE】
-Since the author I need to prepare for my graduate exams at the moment, the development progress will be appropriately stalled, I think it is a good idea for the program, so I will keep developing it.
+Since the author I need to prepare for my graduate exams at the moment, the development progress will be appropriately stalled, but I think the idea of this program is very good, so I will keep developing.
 Questions or suggestions are very welcome, and although I can't focus on development on my end, I still log in to GitHub often to check out everyone's suggestions and pr.😀

 ## Project significance